-Transportation and Parking Services (TAPS) 1812 SW 6th Ave, (503) 725-3442

-Parking - Parking is extremely limited on campus.
-Housing residents may purchase permits for Blumel, Ondine, Parking 3, University Place, and the Fourth Avenue garage.
-Blumel and Ondine Hall have parking attached to the building; this parking is available to all housing residents, regardless of their building.
-Residents are not guaranteed a parking permit; they are sold on a first-come, first-served basis.
+Transportation and Parking Services (TAPS) 1812 SW 6th Ave, (503) 725-3442 guaranteed a parking permit; they are sold on a first-come, first-served basis.
 Permits may be purchased online before each term starts and from the PSU Transportation & Parking Services office.
 Email psupark@pdx.edu or call for more information.
 Residents should call Campus Public Safety at 503-725-4407 (general) or 503-725-4404 (emergency) for assistance with suspicious behavior.